divyansh1004/AccPro/README.md

 # AccPro
-Just trying something with fragments and layouts
+Making a account profile app with firends info and your return and receive info.(PS it is not complete).